 This means an attorney will have to start litigation – known as a John Doe lawsuit.
 In these types of cases, your attorney files a case (usually for defamation, invasion of privacy, or intentional infliction of emotional distress).
 Once a lawsuit is filed, you can ask a judge to issue subpoenas and start discovery.
 This will require websites to share information relevant to the case (like the poster’s name, email address, IP address, and account information).

-Cyberbullying Prevention Tip: If you’re wondering how to curb cyberbullying and online harassment, we recommend: (1) preserving all relevant evidence and communications; (2) protecting all your online and social media accounts; and (3) learning about your state’s respective cyberbullying and harassment laws.
+Cyberbullying Prevention Tip: If you’re wondering how to prevent cyberbullying and online harassment, we recommend: (1) preserving all relevant evidence and communications; (2) protecting all your online and social media accounts; and (3) learning about your state’s respective cyberbullying and harassment laws.

 Cease and Desist Letters